MichaelCurrin/jekyll-blog-demo/README.md

 Run this project as a local webserver or on Github Pages.
 Only a simple repo configuration change is needed after you use this template - see [tutorial](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

+_Note: This project's are instructions intended for Linux or macOS environment._

 ## Demo site